ibm-cloud-docs/log-analysis/agent/logdna_agent_updates.md

 {:important: .important}
 {:note: .note}

-# Configuring how LogDNA agent updates are rolled
+# Configuring how logging agent updates are rolled
 {: #logdna_agent_updates}

-When you configure a LogDNA agent, auto update of the LogDNA agent is enabled.
+When you configure a logging agent, auto update of the logging agent is enabled.
 You might find this behaviour acceptable for a proof of concept or for a development environment.
-However, for production environments, and for regulated, and highly available workloads, you might need to control when to update the LogDNA agent.
+However, for production environments, and for regulated, and highly available workloads, you might need to control when to update the logging agent.
 {:shortdesc}

 For Linux log sources, you can configure the **autoupdate** parameter to configure how you want updates to the agent to be rolled.